darlingtondar/data_analysis_project2/README.md

-My insight is needed to determine whether or not it’s beneficial for Eniac to discount their products.
+My self and three other Data Analysts insights are needed to determine whether or not it’s beneficial for Eniac to discount their products.
 The Marketing Team Lead is convinced that offering discounts is beneficial in the long run.
 She believes discounts improve customer acquisition, satisfaction and retention, and allow the company to grow.
 The main investors in the Board are worried about offering aggressive discounts.
 They have pointed out how the company’s recent quarterly results showed an increase in orders placed, but a decrease in the total revenue.
 They prefer that the company positions itself in the quality segment, rather than competing to offer the lowest prices in the market.
 My analytical and business skills are needed to provide clarity in the following aspects:

 How products should be classified into different categories to simplify reports and analysis.